ekosistema/audiocrack/README.md

 ### Cracks & Clicks

-Algorithmic compositions made with love, the inestimable help of [Tone.js](https://tonejs.github.io/) and my own field recordings.
+Algorithmic compositions made with love and my own field recordings.

 Yeah, there are bugs inside, I know, but it's my creation and I love it :)